naivemap/maplibre-gl-layers/docs/examples/image-v4.md

-# Georeferenced Image for maplibre-gl v4
+# Image for maplibre-gl v4

 Display an image with a custom projection for maplibre-gl v4.